quotient-im/gtad/README.md

   C++17 or `void*` in C) or a generic JSON object (as long as the API is based on JSON structures) such as Qt's `QJsonObject` can be used for this purpose.

-- `map`: this is what OpenAPI clumsily calls `additionalProperties` and the rest of the world knows as a property map or a property list.
+- `map`: this is what OpenAPI clumsily calls `additionalProperties` but a better name would probably be "property map" or "property list".
   `additionalProperties` corresponds to a data structure mapping strings (property names) to structures defined in the API description (property values); the API description file does not define property names, only the